Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * He should be placed in the title screen and talk to new players.
 And also go blehh a lot.
 While the player is slightly translucent.
 * If Fluffy is Pride incarnate, Terminal is Envy incarnate - gnawing, coveting value.
 It is only right that it would be put against a being of infinite value...
 * Rewrite Warpwisp lore about Terminal seeing the world in glyphs as a ward against mind control.
+* Fluffy is an empty shell, if defeated she may be replaced and duplicate you.
+* The Harmony contains "ultimate lifeforms", as they have reached maximum complexity.

 **Souls**